mohammadou1/nextcrazy-cli/README.md

 I try to update it regulary with new ideas, if you have any suggestion please contact me on
 <it.moh.ou@gmail.com>
+or feel free to create a pull request

 and please make sure to visit [NEXTCRAZY Boilerplate](https://github.com/mohammadou1/nextcrazy) and give it a star :)